AYearOf/ayearof.github.io/_drafts/mindstorms_vs_vex.md

 If you would like to know more details, and why the EV3 was a better choice for me
 (and might be for you too) read on.
+If not, at least read [Damien Kee's comparison][ev3vsiq] for a 20,000-foot overview.

 ## Set Contents